buraksekili/news-app-android/README.md

 # news-app-android
 Online news application for Android.

-Final project for Mobile Development Course in Spring 2019-2020
+Final project for Mobile Development Course in Spring 2019-2020.

+- Used restful web service to fetch data(news and comments) and post data(posting comment).

 ### Screenshots:
 <div display="flex">